Exploring Alcatraz: A One-Day Adventure on San Francisco's Infamous Island Prison

 Agave Trail

-Agave Trail is a short trail on the other side of Alcatraz.
-You can walk down the stairs to the other side of the prison below, where we can see the whole prison building and a very nice view of the ocean.
+The Agave Trail is a short trail on the other side of Alcatraz Island.
+Walking down the steps, you can reach the other side of the prison buildings, where you can see the entire prison complex and enjoy stunning views of the sea.

 Thank you for visiting our website.